IETF-OPSAWG-WG/draft-ietf-opsawg-mud-iot-dns-considerations/opsawg-mud-iot-dns-considerations.md

 The first is that it eliminates problems with firmware updates that might be caused by lack of DNS, or incompatibilities with DNS.
 For instance a bug that causes interoperability issues with some recursive servers would become unpatchable for devices that were forced to use that recursive resolver type.

-The second reason to avoid a DNS in the URL is when an inhouse content-distribution system is involved that involves on-demand instances being added (or removed) from a cloud computing architecture.
+The second reason to avoid a IP address literal in the URL is when an in-house content-distribution system is involved that involves on-demand instances being added (or removed) from a cloud computing architecture.

 But, there are more problems with use of IP address literals for the location of the firmware.